dottxt-ai/outlines/docs/cookbook/deploy-using-modal.md

 # See the documentation here: https://modal.com/docs/reference/modal.App
 app = App(name="outlines-app")

+# Specify a language model to use.
+# Another good model to use is "NousResearch/Hermes-2-Pro-Mistral-7B"
+language_model = "mistral-community/Mistral-7B-v0.2"

 # Please set an environment variable HF_TOKEN with your Hugging Face API token.
 # The code below (the .env({...}) part) will copy the token from your local
 # environment to the container.